iretes/rock-scissors-paper/README.md

 https://github.com/iretes/rock-scissors-paper/assets/46034276/2a1055cc-fee6-4a60-b513-3b3d7210b7ad

 ## References
-- Frean, Marcus, and Edward R. Abraham.
+- [1] Frean, Marcus, and Edward R. Abraham.
 "Rock–scissors–paper and the survival of the weakest."
 Proceedings of the Royal Society of London.
 Series B: Biological Sciences 268.1474 (2001): 1323-1327.
+- [2] Reichenbach, Tobias, Mauro Mobilia, and Erwin Frey.
+"Mobility promotes and jeopardizes biodiversity in rock–paper–scissors games."
+Nature 448.7157 (2007): 1046-1049.